 I am currently writing a book about music and humor, which I find to be a continually challenging, enjoyable, interesting, and wide-ranging topic, yet one that is so seldom discussed that an entry on humor didn’t even make it into the AmeriGrove dictionary.
 Maybe next time.

 Charles Hiroshi Garrett is Associate Professor of Musicology at the University of Michigan School of Music, Theater and Dance, as well as a faculty associate of the university's American Culture Program.
 He is currently the president of the Society of American Music.
 He has served as review editor and assistant editor of American Music, the journal of the Society for American Music.
 His book Struggling to Define a Nation: American Music and the Twentieth Century, which was awarded the Irving Lowens Memorial Book Award by the Society for American Music, was published by University of California Press in 2008.
 He is co-editor of Jazz/Not Jazz: The Music and Its Boundaries (University of California Press, 2012) and author of numerous articles, including "Shooting the Keys: Musical Horseplay and High Culture" in The Oxford Handbook to the New Cultural History of Music, ed.
 Jane F. Fulcher (Oxford University Press, 2013).

-This is the second in a regular series of interviews with Grove Music contributors.
-You can read the first installment of Grove Conversations, an interview with scholar Paul Griffiths, here.
-If you would like to suggest a contributor to be featured in this space, please contact us at email@example.com.
+This interview is a part of a series of interviews with Grove Music contributors and editors.
+Click here to read more.
+If you would like to suggest a contributor to be featured in this space, please contact us at firstname.lastname@example.org.